 Author's Note: Though all standard scientific journals have arbitrarily rejected this report, this document has been available on the internet for several years.
 Numerous persons (assumed by me to be scientists) have opened the website, but then have closed it again far too quickly to have done any reading.
 These persons have demonstrated a surprising indifference to logical new ideas that might be true.
 Apparently, scientists are more interested in preserving the illusion of their intelligence than they are in discovering truth.

-This website reports an experiment that has apparently detected the absolute motion of earth through space.
+This document reports an experiment that has apparently detected the absolute motion of earth through space.
 A moderate amount of reading is needed, but this report is not difficult to read.
 It does not contain mathematical gobbeldygook like that seen in many published articles.
 To get the most from this paper, however, it might be necessary for you to suspend belief in ideas that were taught to you as truth by well meaning, but misguided, teachers.
 Those ideas are the "hereditary prejudices" referred to by Einstein.
 This report should be of special interest to many journal editors, students, teachers, and scientists, and of possible general interest to others.
 Despite the possible significance of this report, it has been rejected for publication by numerous "science" journals.
 The future of this website is uncertain.
 If you want to have a copy of this report for your own use, it is recommended that you download and save a copy at this time.

 Every object in the observable universe appears to be in motion.
 The direction and speed of the sun's motion are unknown, but the speed is likely to be very high.
 Our solar system as a whole is thought to move in one of the spiral arms of the milky way galaxy at a speed of 250 km per second (speeds are taken from sources such as www.sealevel.jpl.nasa.gov and www.thelivingmoon.com).
 This is about 560,000 miles per hour!
 The milky way moves relative to other nearby galaxies at a speed of 300 km per second (or about 670,000 miles per hour).